Roger Casement: Landing and capture

-In the early hours of 21 April 1916, three days before the rising began, the German submarine put Casement ashore at Banna Strand in Tralee Bay, County Kerry – the boat used is now in the Imperial War Museum in London.
-Suffering from a recurrence of the malaria that had plagued him since his days in the Congo, and too weak to travel, he was discovered by a sergeant of the Royal Irish Constabulary at McKenna's Fort, an ancient ring fort in Rahoneen, Ardfert now renamed Casement's Fort.
-They arrested Casement on charges of high treason, sabotage and espionage against the Crown.
+In the early hours of 21 April 1916, three days before the rising began, the German submarine put Casement and his two companions ashore at Banna Strand in Tralee Bay, County Kerry – the boat used is now in the Imperial War Museum in London.
+Suffering from a recurrence of the malaria that had plagued him since his days in the Congo, and too weak to keep up with Monteith and Bailey, Casement was discovered by a sergeant of the Royal Irish Constabulary at McKenna's Fort, an ancient ring fort in Rahoneen, Ardfert now renamed Casement's Fort.
+When three pistols were discovered hidden nearby, the RIC arrested Casement on a charge of illegally bringing weapons into the country.

+Casement was eventually to face charges of high treason, sabotage and espionage against the Crown.
 He sent word to Dublin about the inadequate German assistance.
 The Kerry Brigade of the Irish Volunteers might have tried to rescue him over the next three days, but its leadership in Dublin held that not a shot was to be fired in Ireland before the Easter Rising was in train and therefore ordered the Brigade to "do nothing" – a subsequent internal inquiry attached "no blame whatsoever" to the local Volunteers for failing to attempt a rescue.
 "He was taken to Brixton Prison to be placed under special observation for fear of an attempt of suicide.
-There was no staff at the Tower [of London] to guard suicidal cases."
+There were no staff at the Tower [of London] to guard suicidal cases."